 STEP 3 – Instantly Access Multiple Levels and Views of Information

-A. Double-Click to See Underlying Detail in Your Chart of Accounts:
+A. Double-click to See Underlying Details in Your Chart of Accounts:

-For instance, if David or Marcia want to see the individual transactions that make up the total shown in any specific account – for example, “Referral Expense” – they could just double-click on the amount shown in the report for that account to see a detailed listing of every single transaction.
+Let’s say David or Marcia want to see the individual transactions that make up the total in a specific account.
+(For this example, we’ll use the “Referral Expense” account.)
+They could just double-click on the amount shown in the report for that account to see a detailed listing of every single transaction.

 B. Summarize to See Sub-Totals by “Collapsing” Different Sections of the Report